Which Brooklyn Neighborhood is the Best Match for You?

 Williamsburg

-Arguably the birthplace of the hipster, Williamsburg promises rooftop views over the East River, a plethora of trendy restaurants and bars, and thrifting options galore.
-As one of the most developed places in Brooklyn, most of what you can find in Manhattan, you can find in Williamsburg.
-Lately, Williamsburg has begun to be divided into north and south sides, separated by Grand St. Find multi-million dollar condos in โ€œNorth Williamsburgโ€ and co-op walk-ups in โ€œSouth Williamsburg.โ€
+Arguably the birthplace of the hipster, Williamsburg promises rooftop views over the East River.
+It also boasts a plethora of trendy restaurants and bars, and thrifting options galore.
+As one of the most developed places in Brooklyn, most of what you can find in Manhattan is in Williamsburg.
+Williamsburg also has north and south sides, separated by Grand St. Find multi-million dollar condos in โ€œNorth Williamsburgโ€ and co-op walk-ups in โ€œSouth Williamsburg.โ€

 Good for: Techies and freelancers who donโ€™t have to commute to the city–take advantage of some of the coolest coffee shops, cafes, and co-working spaces in the city.